 Membership increases by 572 in 2011 alone.
 In 2011, the Board undertakes a major update of its member benefits for the time in 20 years.

 The Co-op purchases its own land at 708 Vernon St. after years of careful saving and planning.
 The next chapter begins!
-The Co-op reaches $10 M in sales and $1990 sales/square feet (more than double the industry average).
+The Co-op reaches $10 million in sales for the year, averaging $1,990 in sales per square feet (more than double the industry average).

 In response to a government changes, the Co-op launches its True Local brand to support their 100+ suppliers .